/ May 6

 Waves are formed by energy that has traveled through the water in a circular motion.

-The waves that we see crashing on the shore — the ones that surfers around the world chase — are the result of this circular energy movement being disturbed by the ocean floor.
-As the bottom portion of the energy rotation hits the ocean floor, it slows down which forces the water up into a steeper shape until eventually the wave reaches its breaking point.
-Which is when we catch it and ride it — allowing all that beautiful energy to flow through the surfer.
+The waves that we see crashing on the shore — the ones that surfers worldwide chase — result from this circular energy movement disturbed by the ocean floor.
+As the bottom portion of the energy rotation hits the ocean floor, it slows down, which forces the water up into a steeper shape until, eventually, the wave reaches its breaking point, which is when we catch it and ride it — allowing all that beautiful energy to flow through the surfer.

 Diagram of breaking waves